Thelma is a former field editor for "Taste of Home" magazine and has a huge collection of recipes submitted to her from

 - In a large mixing bowl, blend eggs together.

 - Add the rest of ingredients to the eggs, except the raisins, walnuts and caramel ice cream syrup.

 - Mix with an electric mixer on medium speed until well blended (about 2 minutes).

 - Add raisins and nuts if using.
 Blend in well with mixer.

 - Drop by rounded teaspoonfuls onto a non-stick cookie sheet.

-- Bake 10 minutes then remove cookies from cookie sheet and place on a cooling rack.
+- Bake for 10 minutes, then remove cookies from cookie sheet and place on a cooling rack.